dialchain/dial/README.md

 Even though the Dial does not keep the change history, participants can archive past certificates and protocols for the purpose of:
 - providing them to other participants against payment,
-- uncovering weaknesses and loop whooles in the Dial coordination workflow,
+- uncovering weaknesses and loopholes in the Dial coordination workflow,
 - uncovering publishers misbehaviors.

-If a misbehavior is exposed in the given retention time of the collateral, the acting participant will be reward with part of the collateral (reputation) attached to the transaction, the rest will be lost (burned).
+If a misbehavior is exposed in the given retention time of the collateral, the acting participant will be rewarded with part of the collateral (reputation) attached to the transaction, the rest will be lost (burned).

 ### Publication and Rejection Certificate
-A __publication certificate__ is returned by a publisher to the submitting participant as a vote for inclusion of the creation or modification request into the Dial.
+A __publication certificate__ is returned by a publisher to the submitting participant as a commitment for inclusion of the creation or modification request into the Dial.
 A __rejection certificate__ tells a participant, that a creation or modification request is either not valid, or conflicting.

 As declaration are always signed and acompanied with payment (resp.
 PoW),
 - A declaration with invalid payment (PoW) is not proccessed,